Level Eligibility

 Timing of Placements

-Please note that these guidelines does not apply to levels with a hacked verification; the one-month timeline for a hacked level begins after it receives its first legitimate victor.
+Please note that this guideline does not apply to levels with a hacked verification; the one-month timeline for a hacked level begins after it receives its first legitimate victor.
+In addition, this one-month timeline will reset if the level receives an update with a legitimate verification.

 Moving Levels